GaloisInc/reopt/tests/README.rst

-This directory contains some automated tests for reopt_ and macaw_.
+This directory contains some automated tests for reopt_, but currently focuses on the code discovery implementation in macaw.
-The macaw tests currently live in this repository because this is where our x86_64 semantics are defined.
-Separating those semantics out is difficult at this point.
-The tests currently cover the code discovery implementation in macaw.
 Specifically, they check:

 1) That the correct number of functions are found,
 2) Each function starts at the expected address,